 IRAs also allow you to contribute thousands of dollars every year on top of what you put away in a 401(k) or another employer-sponsored retirement plan.
 Investors aged 50 and up are allowed to save even more per year, with an extra $1,000 a year as a catch-up contribution.
 The IRS additionally allows individuals to take out money before age 59 ½ to pay for certain expenses.

 There is a common myth that you have to choose between a 401(k) and an IRA.
 But if you’re choosing between putting money into an employer-sponsored retirement account like a 401(k) or a self-directed savings account such as a traditional IRA, the best answer would be to go with both.

 Ultimately, you should fund your 401(k) first if your company offers a matching amount, or fund your IRA first if your 401(k) from your employer doesn’t offer a match.
 Keep in mind that IRAs cap out at a specific amount of money, so when you max out your IRA, you should start contributing to your 401(k).

 Now that you know which retirement account (or accounts) make the most sense for you, it’s time to put your plan into action.
 Strategizing for your retirement can seem daunting, but our experienced representatives are here to help.
-That’s why we offer IRA accounts in New Castle County.
+That’s why we offer IRA accounts.